iTwenty/personal-website/content/posts/understanding-rpath.md

 ❯❯❯❯ install_name_tool -change libCat.dylib @loader_path/../libCat.dylib Animal/libAnimal.dylib
 ```

 Running `main` will now succeed from any directory.
-In fact, if you were to add a new executable `foo/main` that depends on `libAnimal`, you would only need to set the install path for `libAnimal.dylib` in `foo/main` itself.[^third_party_dylibs] No change is needed to either `libCat` or `libAnimal` as long as relative path between them remains the same, but that is unavoidable.
+In fact, if you were to add a new executable `foo/main` that depends on `libAnimal`, you would only need to set the install path for `libAnimal.dylib` in `foo/main` itself[^third_party_dylibs].
+No change is needed to either `libCat` or `libAnimal` as long as relative path between them remains the same, but that is unavoidable.
 They are now "shared libraries" in true sense of the word.

 > **NOTE** : For executables, `@loader_path` and `@executable_path` mean the same thing.